smithcol11/OnsemiCodingChallenge/README.md

 # ON_CodingChallenge README
-> This is my coding challenge for ON Semiconductor.
+> This is my coding challenge for ON Semiconductor Summer 2021 Internship.
-> This build is in a pretty good spot for testing, I am still currently adding features.
-But I think it will demonstrate my skill level.
-I hope you enjoy!
-> I know some minimums was to have chatting between multiple clients and direct messages.
-I implemented both of these by using a global chat and list of users.
-You can click on the user you which to privately talk with and that room will be loaded for those two only.

 ## How to build and run
 > Building and running is very simple.